behdad88/-Data-Science-Projects-/Simple Various Techniques(Machine Learning)/04-Classification/07-Evaluating Classification Models Performance/.ipynb_checkpoints/README-checkpoint.md

 **First**:
 - Calculate area under the Perfect Model Curve (aP)
 - Calculate area under the Perfect Model Curve (aR)
-- Calculate Accuracy rate(AR) = aR/ aP; as (AR)~1 (The better is your model) and as (AR)~0 (The worse is your model) **Second**:
+- Calculate Accuracy rate(AR) = aR/ aP; as (AR)~1 (The better is your model) and as (AR)~0 (The worse is your model).

+**Second**:
-Draw a line from the 50% point (50,000) in the Total Contacted axis up to the Model CAP Curve Then from that intersection point, Project it to the Purchased axis This X% value represents how good your model is:
+Draw a line from the 50% point (50,000) in the Total Contacted axis up to the Model CAP Curve.
+Then from that intersection point, Project it to the Purchased axis.
+This X% value represents how good your model is:
 - If X < 60% /(6000) then you have a rubbish model
 - If 60% < X < 70% /(7000) then you have a poor model
 - If 70% < X < 80% /(8000) then you have a good model